-Data distribution was evaluated using the Shapiro-Wilk test.
-Categorical variables were presented as percentages and analyzed using Fisher's exact test.
-Continuous data were described as medians with minimum-maximum ranges and compared using the Mann-Whitney U test.
-Correlation analyses were performed using Spearman's ρ coefficient, with 95% confidence intervals.
-All analyses were two-tailed, and statistical significance was set at p < 0.05.
-Statistical analyses were performed using GraphPad Prism v.9.3.1 (GraphPad Software; La Jolla, CA, USA).
+Data distribution was assessed using the Shapiro-Wilk test.
+Categorical variables were reported as percentages and analyzed with Fisher's exact test.
+Continuous variables were expressed as medians with minimum-maximum ranges and compared using the Mann-Whitney U test.
+Correlation analyses were conducted using Spearman's ρ coefficient, with 95% confidence intervals.
+All tests were two-tailed, and statistical significance was defined as P < 0.05.
+Statistical analyses were conducted using GraphPad Prism v9.3.1 (GraphPad Software, La Jolla, CA, USA).